Desktop App

 Windows: Bypassing SmartScreen

-Unsigned Windows executables trigger Microsoft Defender SmartScreen.
+Some Windows builds can trigger Microsoft Defender SmartScreen.

 Installation steps

-1. Run the downloaded mdedit-*-setup.exe.
+1. Run the downloaded mdedit-*-win-x64-setup.exe.

 2. Windows SmartScreen will show a blue dialog: